About

 Chocolate chip hot cross buns stacked inside a cloth lined pan.

 Easter this year feels different for obvious reasons.
-There’s a lot of things I’d love to make, but I can’t, because flour is at a premium these days.
-So I’ve had to ration my flour and use it only for necessities.
-You bet your bottom dollar these cardamom spiced chocolate chip hot cross buns are a necessity.
+There are a lot of things I’d love to make, but I can’t, because flour is at a premium these days.

-• This recipe makes soft and fluffy buns using the tangzhong method.
+• This recipe makes soft and fluffy buns using the tangzhong method (used to make fluffy Japanese milk bread).

-• A lovely balance between sweet and the dark chocolate.
+• A lovely balance between the sweet buns and bittersweet chocolate.

-• Chocolate chips!
-Who doesn’t love chocolate chips?
+• It has chocolate chips!
+Who doesn’t love chocolate?

 • You can even add nuts for some crunch.